My Name: A Comprehensive Guide

 Pronunciation

-This audio is the correct pronunciation of my name.
+This is the correct pronunciation of my name.
 If the audio is not working, just try refreshing the page.

 əkʂɑːⁿɕ: Chunking it down into simple syllables, it's pronounced roughly like UCK (as in Duck) - SHAAN - SH.